Rockey800/test/GITHUB_ACCOUNT_POLICY.md

 ### 6. **Copyright Infringement**

 - Uploading or sharing copyrighted material without permission
-- Using code or assets without appropriate licensing or attribution
+- Using code, media, or assets without appropriate licensing or attribution

 ### 7. **Impersonation or Fraud**